-This is one question that keep coming through when discussing with the Muslims on the nature of the Injeel that Jesus of the Qur’an received, is it no news that there are different views from Islamic world on this issue, it remain one of the theological issue modern Muslims faces.
+This is one question that keep coming through when discussing with the Muslims on the nature of the Injeel that Jesus of the Qur’an received.
+It is no news that there are different views from Islamic world on this issue, it remain one of the theological subject modern Muslims faces.

 Some Muslims believed the Injeel given to Jesus is a book that has been abrogated by the Quran, therefore has no relevance when the Qur’an was revealed, since the Injeel was believed to have been for the Jews alone and the Qur’an for mankind.